mykytamorachov/scafeinder/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.3.2.

 ## Development server
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `npm run server` for a dev server.
+Navigate to `http://localhost:3000/`.
+If all is good you should see: 'API running on localhost:3000 Connection established.'

 ## Express and MongoDB server
-You need to install and configure MongoDB - use this tuttorial https://youtu.be/pWbMrx5rVBE Run MongoDB server.
-Create db with name 'scafeinder' Run express server with 'npm run build'
+You need to install and configure MongoDB - use this tuttorial https://youtu.be/pWbMrx5rVBE .
-If all is good you should see: 'API running on localhost:3000 Connection established.'
+Run MongoDB server.
+Create db with name 'scafeinder'.
+Run 'npm run build' to create application files.

 ## Webpack
 Run `npm run webpack` to generate the server file.
 The server file will be stored in the `dist/` directory.
 Run `npm run webpack-w` to run webpack in watch mode.